Badlands National Park, SD

 We spent the whole day in the Badlands National Park.

-But before leaving Wall early morning, I checked out the National Grasslands Visitor Center there to learn about grasslands habitats and watched an interesting documentary on the black footed ferret.
+But before leaving the town of Wall early morning, I checked out the National Grasslands Visitor Center nearby to learn about grasslands habitats and watched an interesting documentary on the black footed ferret.
 The species was almost extinct; a small group of ferrets was discovered and re-introduced to the Badlands area.
 These cute looking animals are now self sustaining but the population is small and they are still endangered.

 Black footed ferrets' eat mostly prairie dogs, which appeared to be abundunt in the Badlands.
 We saw many prairie dog hills on the grasslands as we drove towards the Badlands NP.
 We got up close and personal with a few during a stop at a visitor center.
 These look like they were used to human visitors as they came close to us.
 There were even a couple of albino prairie dogs.